Discipline & School Policies

 While our discipline system strives for consistency and fairness in all situations, it is essential to note that not all disciplinary issues can fall into easily defined categories.
 Issues must be dealt with on a case-by-case basis, relying upon the experienced professional judgment of teachers and administrators, and will not always follow the exact structure outlined in this section.

-The following outlines the progressive process we aim for in reacting to negative student behaviors and determining appropriate consequences:
+The following outlines the progressive process we aim for in reacting to negative student behaviors/choices and determining appropriate consequences:

 LEVEL ONE